It's a childhood favorite! These Easy Classic Christmas Popcorn Balls are a super fun, nostalgic treat to make for the holidays!

 - Spray a roasting pan with cooking spray, set aside, and pre-heat oven to 300 degrees.

 - Pop the popcorn using air popper or your other favorite method of popping popcorn.
+Add popcorn to a large oven safe pan and add to oven to keep warm.

 - In a small saucepan, melt butter on medium and add sugar, corn syrup, and salt.
 Whisk to combine the sugar and bring to a simmer, stir constantly and cook for 1-2 more minutes.